 You want to transition your pet to raw food slowly to prevent stomachaches and loose stools.
 Start by mixing 1 part Steve’s with 4 parts of the food you are currently feeding.
 Slowly increase the amount of Steve’s reducing their previous food over the course of 1 to 2 weeks.
 Monitor their temperament and stools to ensure they are transitioning well.
 More transitioning tips are on our “Starting on Raw Food” page.

-Steve’s Real Food uses only 100% natural, human quality ingredients and you may find that natural colors, smells and textures may vary as abnormal weather and seasonal changes can affect fruit and vegetable harvests.
+Steve’s Real Food uses only 100% natural, human quality ingredients, free of the chemicals, hormones, and pesticides used in other brands and human food to ensure a consistent look.
+You may find that natural colors, smells and textures may vary as abnormal weather and seasonal changes can affect fruit and vegetable harvests.

 Our frozen foods should be kept in the freezer until you’re ready to feed your pet.
-For cats and smaller dogs, we suggest that at each meal, you simply pour the number of nuggets you will feed into a separate bowl and defrost in the refrigerator.
-It is best to feed in a stainless steal bowl and wash between each meal, or searve on a paper plate that can be thrown away when they are done.
+For cats and smaller dogs, we suggest that at each meal, you simply pour the number of nuggets you will feed for the next meal into a separate bowl and defrost in the refrigerator.
+It is best to feed in a stainless steal bowl and wash between each meal, or serve on a paper plate that can be thrown away when they are done.

 For large and multiple-dog families, you can defrost the entire bag in the refrigerator.
 The food stays wholesome for about four days in the refrigerator.

 You can feed your dog the food frozen.
-Many dogs like it frozen sense they get to chew it a bit more.
+Many dogs like it frozen because they get to chew it a bit more.
+It is a meat Popsicle treat for them!

 Keep the freeze-dried products in a cool, dry location until opening.
 After opening, refrigerate or freeze.